5

 Data from a randomized control trial of mindfulness meditation on individuals with anxiety disorder and depression suggests that the intervention led to significant improvement.

 It changes the way that the mind reacts to stress and anxiety.
-For example, it overrides triggers that the prefrontal cortex and amygdala stimulate so one can respond calmly and contently.
+For example, it overrides triggers that the prefrontal cortex and amygdala stimulate so you can respond calmly and contently.

 Types of Mindfulness Meditation

-This practice has one focus on the senses of breathing, incorporating deep breathing to relieve stress and clear the mind instantly.
+This practice has you focus on the senses of breathing, incorporating deep breathing to relieve stress and clear the mind instantly.

 To perform breathing meditation, find a tranquil space: